bwaidelich/types/README.md

-Library to narrow the scope of your PHP types with JSON Schema based [attributes](#attributes) allowing for validating and mapping unknown data.
+Library to narrow the scope of your PHP types with JSON Schema inspired [attributes](#attributes) allowing for validating and mapping unknown data.

 | Why this package might be for you                                                                        | Why this package might NOT be for you                                                  |